-The Lancia Fulvia is a full-on automotive legend.
-An \’homologation special\’, only 1,180 Fulvias were built – just enough to qualify the car to compete in international rallying.
+The Lancia Fulvia is an automotive legend.
+An ‘homologation special’, only 1,180 Fulvias were built – just enough to qualify the car to compete in international rallying.
 As such, it went on to win two world championships.
 In standard form, the Fulvia was impressive.
 But the 1.6 HF model took it to another level.
 Revered as a roadster, it sported many of the features of a competition car.

 The HF was powered by a narrow-angle V4 engine.
 It produced 115bhp – though a few factory-tuned units upped that number to 132.
 Even the less potent motors provided a top speed of 115mph.
 Fuel was supplied by twin Weber 42 carburettors.
 Power peaked at 6,200rpm.
 Transmission was by way of a 5-speed gearbox.
 Technically, a 4-speed ‘box was used – and then a ‘piggy-back’ set of cogs was added.
 With all that hooked up to the front wheels, the HF handled well.
 Braking was via Dunlop discs.
 However, Lancia decided a servo was surplus to requirements.